Unlock the Remarkable Power of Image SEO

 Camelhumpfactsinfographic.png ← Not ideal.

 One final point is that you can omit stop words from your file names.
 These are short words like “the,” “and” or “at.”
 Stop words have no impact and can result in an unnecessarily long file name and URL.
-If you find it difficult to determine which words are stop words, check out this list of stop words from Yoast.

 Step 3: Optimize images for SEO by using descriptive metadata.